-Women employed Definition The percentage of women at: Board level± in the next three bands of management of the Group (the Executive Committee and direct reports±, the Group Leadership Team± and the Senior Management±) and amongst all employees globally± for whom data is available, on the last day of the Company's financial year (31 December 2024).
-Scope All full or part time permanent employees (excludes contract employees) Units Percentage (%) - calculated as the number of female employees divided by the total number of employees of that population for which data is reported (i.e., the Board; the next three bands of management of the Company; and for all employees) Method Data is taken as of 31 December 2024 for active Reckitt employees (excluding contractors) Source Data for employees is taken from the Group's global HR database system, myRB.
+The percentage of women at: Board level± in the next three bands of management of the Group (the Executive Committee and direct reports±, the Group Leadership Team± and the Senior Management±) and amongst all employees globally± for whom data is available, on the last day of the Company's financial year (31 December 2024). the Senior Management+) and amongst all employees globally+ for whom data is available, on the last day of the Company's financial year (31 December 2024) All full or part time permanent employees (excludes contract employees) Percentage (%) - calculated as the number of female employees divided by the total number of employees of that population for which data is reported (i.e., the Board; the next three bands of management of the Company; and for all employees) Data is taken as of 31 December 2024 for active Reckitt employees (excluding contractors) Data for employees is taken from the Group's global HR database system, myRB.
 Board data is sourced via an anonymous survey in addition to information provided on joining